By Red Casual 7th March 2019

 In 1988 Brandon Block and Dean Thatcher introduced me to Charlie Chester who asked me to do my first ever door at their new night called Flying at the Queens reservoir in Colnbrook.
 I would later work the doors at all the best clubs in London, Sheffield, Nottingham, Leicester, Wolverhampton, Birmingham, Brighton, Leeds, Middlesbrough to name a few.
 Also, with Charlie I worked on Cowboy records, Flying records, Ibiza 90, Rimini 91.

-One of my favourite joints was Dingwalls Camden, but best venue I’d say I’d went to was Rocky’s Birthday on a boat near Canary Warf.
+One of my favourite joints was Dingwalls Camden, but the best venue I’d say I’d went to was Rocky’s Birthday on a boat near Canary Warf.
 You also did the door that night, did you have a best venue?

 My Favourite venue I must say was the Soho Theatre Club where Flying started out not for any thrills or special décor, but the space was just fantastic and with the crowd made it the very best place to be with incredible atmosphere.